 SCL is a community library and archive located in South Los Angeles.
-Founded 50 years ago, the Library holds extensive collections of histories of community resistance in Los Angeles and beyond .
-Anyone may come and use the Libraries resources to research and put to practice the histories of everyday people working to create change.
+Founded over 50 years ago, the Library holds extensive collections of histories of community resistance in Los Angeles and beyond.
+Everyone is welcome to use the Library's resources to research and put to practice the histories of everyday people working to create change.

 SCL was founded by Emil Freed, the son of anarchists and brought up with the consciousness that the world needed to be changed.
 Emil attended Manual Arts High School, on Vermont Avenue just north of where the Library is currently located, graduating in 1917.
 He then attended the University of Southern California, graduating with a degree in Electrical Engineering.

 During the 1930s, Freed was an active member of the Communist Party and participated in the independent labor movement before the creation of the American Federation of Labor-Congress of Industrial Organizations (AFL-CIO).
 He was involved with the California Labor School in Los Angeles, which was formed by several unions, including the communications league, rubber workers, and seamen among other trades, and held meetings, dance classes, art exhibits, lectures, and readings.